harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 > We maintain that quality by focusing on web standards technology and a guaranteed commitment that ==we will never publish content written by large language models or other flavours of “AI”==.

 **31st August 25**: [David Bushell](https://dbushell.com/2025/06/18/ai-policy/) breaks down some of the reasons his work is AI free in a [AI Policy](https://dbushell.com/ai/).

+**10th September 25**: Derek Sivers has a short statement in the footer of his website that reads:

+> Everything here is written by me, personally, not an AI.

+He also links to his [AI manifesto](https://sive.rs/ai) page, which details how he uses generative AI/LLM tools in his work.